itsksaurabh/go-wazirx/README.md

 # Contributing
 I welcome pull requests, bug fixes and issue reports.
 Before proposing a change, please discuss your change by raising an issue.

-# License
-This is distributed under the MIT license found in the <a href="https://github.com/itsksaurabh/go-wazirx/blob/master/LICENSE">LICENSE</a> file.

 # Author
 <ul>